Who's really to blame for horrible McCain 'joke'

 "You Lie!" to President Barack Obama as he spoke to a joint session of Congress about his health care proposals in 2009.
 The vicious language that has been used as Democrats and Republicans have moved farther apart is well-cataloged; the airwaves and the internet are filled with endless examples of political opponents demonizing and dehumanizing each other.

-It is President Trump who given this kind of rhetoric his imprimatur -- in fact, in many instances demonstrating himself just how it's done.
+It is President Trump who has given this kind of rhetoric his imprimatur -- in fact, in many instances demonstrating himself just how it's done.

 Every presidency helps establish the standards and norms under which we conduct our democracy.
 While all presidents in recent decades have been willing to jump into the tough partisan fray, Trump has been exceptional in the kind of language that he has regularly used on opponents -- and in public.
 This is one of those cases when it is fair to use the term "unprecedented."